Hypertension and high blood cholesterol are compensation mechanisms of our body due to impaired filtration of the liver and kidneys.

 - Controlled sun exposure is critical to maintaining proper calcium homeostasis.

-Liver & kidney detoxification is helpful.
+Liver and kidney detoxification is helpful.

 - Drinking natural squeezed juices and liver and gallbladder flushes (also desirable to combine with coffee enemas) releases many toxins.
 It allows the body to rehabilitate the damaged coronary arteries as well.